FAQs for Graduates

 Who may participate?

-All undergraduate and graduate students who received a degree from Humboldt State during the summer '14 or fall '14 semesters, as well as those who have a graduation date on file at the Registrar's Office and expect to be awarded a degree at the end of the spring '15 or summer '15 or fall '15 semesters are eligible to participate.
-For answers to your questions, call the Office of the Registrar, 707-826-4101 or go to the website, humboldt.edu/registrar.
+All undergraduate and graduate students who received a degree from Humboldt State during the summer '16 or fall '16 semesters, as well as those who have filled out the Application for Graduation and expect to be awarded a degree at the end of the spring '17 or summer '17 or fall '17 semesters are eligible to participate.
+If you need to change your graduation date or want to confirm eligibility, call the Office of the Registrar, 707-826-4101 or go to the website, humboldt.edu/registrar.